 - Parents not allowing their children to express themselves;

 - Parents making toxic jokes about their child;

 - Parents ignoring healthy boundaries.

-Children get used to the way they’re parented, so they’re not always consciously aware that how they’re being parented is in fact toxic.
-As the adult, if the way you’ve been parented falls into one of the above categories, then you’ve been subject to toxic abuse.
-If parents don’t want to change, then it’s up to children to emotionally distance themselves.
+Children get used to the way they’re parented, so they’re not always consciously aware that their parents’ parenting, is in fact toxic.
+As an adult, if the way you’ve been parented falls into one of the above categories, then you’ve been subject to toxic abuse.
+If parents don’t want to change, it’s up to children to emotionally distance themselves.

 In a child’s formative years, their brains are like sponges.
 What we tell them will stick and become their inner voice, therefore it’s important we keep reinforcing positive words and actions.